perugia33/Quaint-Villages-Project/README.md

 ### It's a travel tours website that lists the various tours offered
-* Collects customer data via direct input
+* Collects customer data via user input
 * Stores and retrieves customer data from the Mongo DB using an Express server